Dick's Sporting Goods: History

-Following the Stoneman Douglas High School shooting in February 2018, Dick's stopped selling assault weapons and high-capacity magazines, and increased the minimum age for purchasing guns to 21.
+After the Stoneman Douglas High School shooting in February 2018, Dick's stopped selling assault weapons and high-capacity magazines, and increased the minimum age for purchasing guns to 21.
 Dick's-branded stores had suspended assault-style weapon sales following the Sandy Hook Elementary School shooting in 2012, but the guns were still available for purchase at Field & Stream locations.
 Dick's has never carried bump stocks.

-The company currently operates five distribution centers.
-The most recent, in Conklin in Southern Tier, New York opened in January 2018, and was further expanded to fulfill online sales a few months later.
+The company operates five distribution centers and the most recent, in Conklin in Southern Tier, New York opened in January 2018.
+It was expanded to fulfill online sales a few months later.
 In 2019, Dick's launched its private-label clothing line called DSG.
 The company's other brands include the women's line Calia, and their menswear brand VRST.

-Dick's opened its first "House of Sport" concept stores in Victor, New York and Knoxville, Tennessee in 2021.
+Dick's opened its first "House of Sport" concept stores in Victor, New York, and Knoxville, Tennessee, in 2021.
 The stores are larger than Dick's flagship locations, sell higher-end gear and include features such as an outdoor turf field and track, climbing wall, batting cages, and a digital golf range.
 Dick's also launched Public Lands in 2021, a chain of stores that focuses on outdoor recreation including camping, hiking, and biking.
+In 2021, Dick's opened its first Public Lands store.
+Public Lands donates 1% of sales to the Dick's Sporting Goods Foundation's Public Lands Fund, which promotes conservation and outdoor activities.

+In 2022, Dick's Sporting Goods launched DSG Ventures, an investment fund worth $50 million.

 Acquisitions

 Dick's acquired Galyan's in July 2004.
 The company agreed to purchase Golf Galaxy for $225 million in November 2006.
-Dick's confirmed plans to close Golf Galaxy's headquarters in Eden Prairie, Minnesota in mid 2008.
+Dick's confirmed plans to close Golf Galaxy's headquarters in Eden Prairie, Minnesota, in mid-2008.

-Dick's purchased the San Diego-based sports management technology company Affinity Sports for an undisclosed amount in mid 2016.
+Dick's acquired Chick's Sporting Goods in November 2007 for $71 million.
+At the time, Chick's operated 15 specialty sporting goods stores in Southern California.
+Dick's purchased the San Diego–based sports management technology company Affinity Sports for an undisclosed amount in mid-2016.
 In September, Dick's acquired Sports Authority's brand name and intellectual property.
 There were 450 Sports Authority locations at the time.

 Dick's acquired Golfsmith, the largest golf retailer in the United States, at a bankruptcy auction in October 2016.
 Dick's bid approximately $70 million for all of Golfsmith's intellectual property and inventory.
-The company planned to retain around 30 of Golfsmith's more than 100 locations, as well as 500 employees.
-Dick's rebranded 36–38 Golfsmith stores in 16 U.S. states as Golf Galaxy in 2017.
-This increased the number of Golf Galaxy stores to 98, located in 33 states.
+The company planned to retain around 30 of Golfsmith's more than 100 locations and 500 employees.
+Dick's rebranded 36-38 Golfsmith stores in 16 U.S. states as Golf Galaxy in 2017.
+That increased the number of Golf Galaxy stores to 98, located in 33 states.
+In 2016, Dick's Sporting Goods also acquired GameChanger, a mobile scoring app company.

+In February 2023, Dick's Sporting Goods purchased Moosejaw from Walmart for an undisclosed amount.
+In May 2025, Dick's Sporting Goods announced its acquisition of Foot Locker, Inc. The acquisition was finalized in September 2025.